 - Taking a longer break every 2 to 4 hours.

-Even brief diversions from a task can dramatically improve one’s ability to focus on that task for prolonged periods (3).
+Even brief diversions from a task can dramatically improve one’s ability to focus on that task for prolonged periods.

 Using your breaks to get outside for 15 to 20 minutes each day will help synchronise your body clock so you remain alert during work hours.
 This is because sunlight helps stimulate the pineal gland, which produces melatonin—a hormone that helps regulate the sleep-wake cycle.

 Doing our best to stay active has never been more important.
-Decreased exercise frequency significantly correlates with lower professional efficacy (4).
+Decreased exercise frequency significantly correlates with lower professional efficacy.

-Regular aerobic exercise also appears to increase the volume of the hippocampus (5), the area of the brain associated with verbal memory and learning.
+Regular aerobic exercise also appears to increase the volume of the hippocampus, the area of the brain associated with verbal memory and learning.

-As well as improving focus, physical activity helps reduce stress and anxiety, and improve mood and sleep.
-Issues in these areas commonly cause or contribute to cognitive impairment (6), so it’s as important as ever to keep moving.
+As well as improving focus, physical activity helps reduce stress and anxiety and improves mood and sleep.
+Issues in these areas commonly cause or contribute to cognitive impairment, so it’s as important as ever to keep moving.

 Exercise releases stress-relieving hormones called endorphins, one of which is serotonin which improves mood and alleviates symptoms of depression (find out more about serotonin in our article here).
-As little as 10-min physical activity may increase levels of happiness (7)!
-People who exercise also form more neurons that emit the neurotransmitter GABA, which reduces overall anxiety (8) and has long-lasting effects.
+As little as 10-min physical activity may increase levels of happiness!
+People who exercise also form more neurons that emit the neurotransmitter GABA, which reduces overall anxiety and has long-lasting effects.

 Standard recommendations advise 30 minutes of moderate physical activity most days of the week, or 150 minutes per week.
 Go for a brisk walk around your neighbourhood, jog to the park, rake the leaves in your garden or do an at-home exercise video.

 - Omega-3 fats – Fatty fish such as salmon, sardines and trout are a source of omega-3s fatty acids, one of our brain’s major building blocks.
-Omega-3s play a role in sharpening memory and improving mood, as well as protecting your brain against decline (10).
+Omega-3s play a role in sharpening memory and improving mood, as well as protecting your brain against decline.

-- Blueberries – Blueberries and other bright coloured berries contain a group of plant compounds with anti-inflammatory and antioxidant effects called anthocyanins.
-They’re neuroprotective and improve motor and cognitive function to help us focus (11).
+- Blueberries – Blueberries and other bright-coloured berries contain a group of plant compounds with anti-inflammatory and antioxidant effects called anthocyanins.
+They’re neuroprotective and improve motor and cognitive function to help us focus.

 Try sprinkling them on your morning oats or as a post-lunch snack.

-- Green Tea – The caffeine in green tea boosts brain function by improving alertness, performance, memory and focus (14).
-But beyond that, green tea balances its caffeine content with the amino acid theanine which improves mental alertness and has neuroprotective effects (15) -checkout Brain Protect if this is of particular interest.
+- Green Tea – The caffeine in green tea boosts brain function by improving alertness, performance, memory and focus.
+But beyond that, green tea balances its caffeine content with the relaxing amino acid theanine which improves mental alertness and has neuroprotective effects.

 If you find yourself fading during the day, green tea is your ticket.

-- Vitamin B5 – Vitamin B5 such as that in myBrainCo.’s Brain Energy is required by your body to synthesise coenzyme-A (CoA).
-CoA is essential to many life-sustaining biochemical processes, including converting choline into the neurotransmitter acetylcholine, which is associated with learning, memory and focus.
+- Vitamin B5 – This B vitamin is required by your body to synthesise coenzyme-A (CoA).
+CoA is essential to many life-sustaining biochemical processes, including converting choline into the neurotransmitter acetylcholine, which is associated with optimal learning, memory and focus.
 Find out more about acetylcholine here.

-- Bacopa monnieri – BacoMind®, found in myBrainCo’s Sharp Mind, is a patented extract of Bacopa monnieri.
+- Bacopa monnieri – BacoMind® is a patented extract of Bacopa monnieri.
 As an acetylcholinesterase (AChE) enzyme inhibitor, BacoMind® reduces the breaking down of the above-mentioned neurotransmitter acetylcholine, thereby enhancing memory, learning ability and concentration.

 - Water – Finally, we must remain hydrated when working from home.
 Being dehydrated is linked to fatigue, reduced concentration and headaches, all of which affect our ability to focus.
 Keep a 1L bottle of water next to your desk and aim to drink at least two of these throughout the day.